vouill/vouillKit/README.md

 In your `main.js` :
 ```
-import vue-vouill from 'vouill-vue-ui'
+import vuevouill from 'vouill-vue-ui'

-Vue.use(vue-vouill)
+Vue.use(vuevouill)
 ```

 Please don't use it for serious stuff.